Maquis de l'Ain et du Haut-Jura: Training

 In April 1943, Henri Romans-Petit created a cadre school at the farm of Les Gorges near Montgriffon.
 It was the first structure in the region intended to train maquisards.
 It was run by Pierre Marcault and aimed to train the various maquis leaders.
 Henri Romans-Petit's wish was to recruit officers and non-commissioned officers from the demobilized Armistice Army to frame the camps.
 Applications were rare, as maquisards had a reputation as terrorists.

 On 14 July 1943, many resistants gathered at the Terment farm to celebrate the national holiday despite the prohibition by the Vichy regime.
 The first maquis groups were thus formed and the graduates of the cadre school distributed in different camps in Granges, Cize, Chougeat, Corlier and Plateau de Retord.
 These were Pierre Marcault, Jean Vaudan, then, later, in August 1943, Lieutenant Henri Girousse and Aspirant Noël Perrotot who were active officers.
 The cadre school closed at the end of July 1943, but Pierre Marcault continued instruction at the Morez camp of which he was in charge.

 Geographical organization of the French Resistance.

 Henri Romans-Petit quickly became the leader of the maquis organization and organized the different camps by limiting the number of occupants to sixty men.
 The regional deputy chief of the Secret Army, Albert Chambonnet, as well as the president of the departmental directorate of the United Movements of the Resistance, René Greusard decided, during a meeting at the Buffet de la gare in Bourg-en-Bresse in August 1943, to confirm Henri Romans-Petit as leader of the maquis of Ain.
 He was tasked with placing under his authority the refractory camps that had formed spontaneously in the department.

 In September 1943, to manage the flow of new arrivals and try to unmask possible infiltrators, new recruits were received at the Mont camp near Nantua, a so-called sorting center placed under the authority of Gabriel Even.
 From its creation, all maquis candidates passed through the sorting center.
 The objectives were to prevent the infiltration of militiamen into the maquis camps and to retain only men whose physical and mental capacities were sufficient.
 After validation of physical tests and interrogations, the selected men were directed to the various camps in the department.

 The cadres distributed their tasks to the instruction of the young, which lasted a month and was to allow them to adapt to maquis life, but also to camp guard.
-Patrols were organized day and night within a three-kilometer radius around the farms.
-They made it possible to warn the camp in case of unexpected attack.
-Other men were placed in ambush.